 For more details around this example workflow we suggest looking up the blog post Amazon S3 meets DynamoDB: Combining AWS services to access and query data.

-Our next example is based on the workflow, Local vs Remote ZIP file where we access two compressed CSV files, which contain flight data.
+Our next example is based on the workflow, Local vs Remote Archived file where we access two compressed CSV files, which contain flight data.
 The data for 2007 are stored remotely on a public space at the KNIME Hub; the 2008 data are stored locally.
 The new File Handling allows us to reduce complexity in several ways simultaneously (figure 13).